Edric-Matwiejew/more_with_bash/README.md

 which shows the current free RAM, updated every 1 second.

-A program that we can see in the terminal is running in the 'foreground'; to abort a program running in the foreground, we can use 'Ctrl+c'.
+A program that we can see in the terminal is running in the `foreground`; to abort a program running in the foreground, we can use `Ctrl+c`.

-To suspend the task, we can instead use 'ctrl+Z', at which point we see output that gives the process number (JOB SPEC) and the status of the process.
+To suspend the task, we can instead use `ctrl+Z`, at which point we see output that gives the process number (JOB SPEC) and the status of the process.

 Let's run another version of the command that instead looks at the amount of cached memory: